Wellbeing and support

 You can access free professional and confidential counselling, wellbeing and mental health support through groups, workshops, single-session consultations, short-term counselling and online self-help resources.

-Students’ Union support
+Students’ union support

 Uni life can be full on, but our friendly staff in LUU are there for you when you need it, offering practical help and emotional support.
 They also organise lots of activities to help you take care of your own mental health and wellbeing.

-Beth Eaton, 2021/22 Wellbeing Officer, LUU
+Wellbeing Officer, LUU

 Support for disabled students